enda-mullally/EMHasher-Docs/README.md

 ## Overview

-EM Hasher is a modern hash-generating application built from the ground up for Windows 11.
+EM Hasher is a FREE modern hash-generating application built from the ground up for Windows 11.
 Native and fast (AOT) X64|ARM64.
 Quickly and easily calculate file hashes directly in Windows Explorer or on your Desktop.
 Choose your preferred hashing algorithms, including CRC-32/MD5/SHA-256/SHA-512.
 What would you like to see next?

 <br />